plan-systems/design-docs/PLAN-API-Documentation.md

 - When a user accesses/opens a channel in PLAN, the client starts a new instance of the channel module designed _for that specific type of channel_.
 If multiple matching channel adapters are available, the client can choose based on user settings or can prompt the user to select one.
 - A PLAN channel adapter is a C# class that lives in the Unity client.
 New adapter instances are passed a gRPC connection set up for a given channel `UUID`.
 - A channel with type `/plan/ch/calendar`, could invoke the client's default `calendar` channel adapter _or_ instead use another that:
-    - displays scheduled events on a horizontal timeline that extends from the past to the future,
+    - displays scheduled events on a horizontal timeline that extends from the past to the future
-    - displays scheduled events on geographically relevant map, _or_
+    - displays scheduled events on a geographically relevant map
-    - overlays appointments from an outside calendar service.
+    - overlays appointments from an outside calendar service
 - Users can choose alternate channel adapters in the way a media player offers alternate skins/UIs
 - Developers that create and extend channel adapters can focus on the API or GUI, rather than infrastructure related tasks.